 See also: Personal Expenses for College Students

-There are two reasons a lender would require you to have a cosigner: Either you have a limited credit history or a bad one.
+There are two reasons a private student loan lender wouldn't approve you for a student loan without a cosigner: Either your credit check reveals a limited credit history or a bad one.

-The good news: You can build up a limited credit history or improve a less-than-ideal one.
+The good news: You can build credit as well as improve a less-than-ideal credit score.
 It just takes time.
-The steps to do either are similar, so if you’re not sure which applies in your case (or think it might be both) the advice is similar.
-A few steps you can take to be a more attractive borrower are:
+The steps for both are similar, so if you’re not sure which applies in your case (or think it might be both) the advice is similar.
+A few steps you can take to achieve a good credit score include:

-- Take out a credit card.
-You can definitely do damage to your credit with a credit card but as long as you use them wisely and pay them on time (and ideally, in full), credit cards are a great way to build your credit.
+Take out a credit card.
+You can definitely do damage to your credit with a credit card, but as long as you use it wisely and pay it on time (and ideally, in full), a credit card is a great way to build your credit.

-- Ensure your credit report is accurate.
+Ensure your credit report is accurate.
 Serious mistakes on credit reports happen more often than you might think.
-It can happen lots of ways: entries for someone with the same name as you can be included in your report, a bank could enter the wrong information regarding your account, or it could reflect identity theft that you don’t even know about yet.
+It can happen lots of ways: entries for someone with the same name as you can be included in your report, a bank could enter the wrong information regarding your account, or it could reflect undiscovered identity theft.
 At least once a year, get a copy of your credit report.
 (This is a free, government-authorized source.)
-Review it for any errors and if you find some, contact the relevant companies immediately to fix it.
+Review it for any errors and if you find any, contact the relevant companies immediately to fix it.